-Content of this chapter is the deployment of the CPU 315-4NE12 with PROFIBUS.
-After a short overview the project engineering and parameterization of a CPU 315-4NE12 with integrated PROFIBUS-Part from VIPA is shown.
+Content of this chapter is the deployment of the CPU 315-4PN12 with PROFIBUS.
+After a short overview the project engineering and parameterization of a CPU 315-4PN12 with integrated PROFIBUS part from VIPA is shown.

-Further you get information about usage as DP master and DP slave of the PROFIBUS part.
+Further you get information about the usage as DP master and DP slave of the PROFIBUS part.

-The chapter is ending with notes to Commissioning and Start-up behavior.
+The chapter ends with notes to Commissioning and Start-up behavior.